openactive/openactive-test-suite/CONTRIBUTING.md

 ### NODE_APP_INSTANCE=dev

-Setting env var `NODE_APP_INSTANCE=dev` informs Test Suite to use the [`default-dev.json` config file](./config/default-dev.json), which is configured to run against the Reference Implementation running locally.
+Setting env var `NODE_APP_INSTANCE=dev` informs Test Suite to use the [`default-dev.json` config file](./config/default-dev.json), which is configured to run against the reference implementation running locally.

 `NODE_APP_INSTANCE` is a feature of the [`config`](https://github.com/node-config/node-config/) library.